Smiley-2003/Garbage-bin-status-indicator/README.md

 1. Problem Statement
 Explain the Problem:

-•	Objective: Describe the problem you're solving.
-For instance, “The goal of this project is to build a system that can automatically detect whether a dustbin is full or empty based on images captured from a camera.”
+•	Objective: “The goal of this project is to build a system that can automatically detect whether a dustbin is full or empty based on images captured from a camera.”

-•	Importance: Explain why this is important.
-“Efficient waste management can help cities maintain cleanliness and optimize resource use.”
+•	Importance:  “Efficient waste management can help cities maintain cleanliness and optimize resource use.”
 ________________________________________
 2. Data Collection